GingerNinjaLab/dosbox-turboc/README.md

 * DOSBox  - DOS Machine emulator

-* *Turbo C++ Version 3.0 - The 16-bit compiler with attitude!
+* Borland Turbo C Version 2.0 - The 16-bit compiler with attitude!

 # Setup
 To configure the environment perform the following steps.
 Install Python and DosBox.
-Next get hold of a copy of Welcome to Turbo C++ Version 3.0
-The program will typically be in a series of .img files (like 1.22Mb flopy images for eample.)
-Using 7zip decompress these files into a seperate directory.

 Locate the default coinfig file for DosBox, Typically located in the path:
 %appdata%\Local\DosBox